frankzhao/SubmissionApp/README.md

 Currently, it uses sqlite3 for a database.
 This will change before the project goes into production.
 It also stores data files in `/upload`.

 Once you download it, install necessary dependencies with `bundle install`.
-Then run `rake db:create` to get the database set up.
+Then run `rake db:reset` to get the database set up.
 To seed it with demo data, run `rake db:seed`.

 To run the tests, first run `rake db:test:prepare`, then run `rspec`.
 You should see lots of pretty green lines.